Photography BA (Hons)Study level: Undergraduate

 Why you should study this course

 - We will provide you with the opportunity to develop your technical skills and teach you to understand what it is to situate yourself within a professional photographic environment.
-You will have opportunities to use an outstanding set of equipment in brand new facilities set to open towards the end of 2022 at the heart of our creative community.
+You will have opportunities to use an outstanding set of equipment in brand new facilities at the heart of our creative community.

 - We’ll introduce you to wider thematic questions and encourage critical thinking about the medium to help to better equip you to think as an informed image-maker.